IBM/AutoMLPipeline.jl/README.md

 ```

 ### Sample Usage of AMLP
-Below outlines some typical way to preprocess and model any dataset.
+Below outlines some typical way to ppreprocess and model any dataset.

 #### 1. Load Data
 ##### 1.1 Install CSV and DataFrames packages